mxcl/SuperGoodDeleteWiggle/README.md

 Super Good Delete Wiggle
 ========================

-Wiggle animation as good as the Springboard delete wiggle animation.
+Wiggle animation (almost) as good as the Springboard delete wiggle animation.

 Call consecutively on all the views you want to wiggle.